MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-scope.md

 >*Applies to: Azure Information Protection*

 When the Azure Information Protection policy downloads to computers that have installed the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018), all users get the settings and labels from the default policy or the changes that you configured for the global policy.
-If you want to supplement these for specific users, by having different settings and labels, you must create a **scoped policy** (currently in preview) that's configured for those users.
+If you want to supplement these for specific users, by having different settings and labels, you must create a **scoped policy** that's configured for those users.

 All users receive the global policy, which contains the Information Protection bar title and tooltip, global settings, and global labels.
 If you have configured scoped policies for specific users, those users then receive those additional settings and labels.